About Reader Services

 - Damaged items: Borrowers will be billed for items which are returned damaged.

-- Lost items: Lost items incur a minimum $80 fine, plus a $20 processing fee, with a sliding scale for titles of higher value.
-With prior approval of the Head of Reader Services, a borrower has the option of giving the Library a new, exact replacement of a lost book, in lieu of paying lost book charges.
+- Lost items: Lost items incur a minimum $80 replacement charge, plus a $20 processing fee, with a sliding scale for titles of higher value.
+With approval from the Reader Services department, a borrower may request the option of giving the Library a new, exact replacement of a lost book, in lieu of paying the flat replacement charge.
 A $20 processing fee will still apply.
-If a lost book is returned within 90 days, the lost book charge is removed and the maximum late fine is reinstated.
+If your book is 30 days overdue it will be considered lost and your account will be billed.
+If a lost book is returned within 90 days, the $80 replacement charge is removed and the account holder will be responsible to pay the $20 processing charge.

 Fees may be paid during regular business hours in the Library Cashier's Office with check, money order, Mastercard, Visa, American Express, Discover or BUC$.
 Binghamton University student fees are forwarded to Student Accounts for collection after one day, at which time they should be paid through BU Brain or at the Student Accounts Office.
 Fees must be paid in order to register for classes or obtain a transcript or diploma.